-Jeremy McDermott is the Executive Director and co-founder of InSight Crime.
-He also leads the investigations and coverage of Panama, the Caribbean and South America (except Brazil) and manages the team, which is based primarily in Medellín, Colombia.
+Jeremy McDermott is the co-director and co-founder of InSight Crime.
+He leads the team based in the organization’s home base of Medellín, Colombia.
 McDermott has two decades of experience reporting from around Latin America.
 He is a former British Army officer, who saw active service in Northern Ireland and Bosnia.
 Upon retiring from the military he became a war correspondent, covering the Balkans, based in Bosnia, then the Middle East from Beirut, before being sent to Colombia to cover the conflict.
 He has traveled extensively throughout Latin America.
 Before setting up InSight Crime he worked for many of Britain’s most prestigious media outlets, including the BBC, the Daily Telegraph and The Economist.
 He specializes in drug trafficking, organized crime and the Colombian civil conflict.
 He has an MA from the University of Edinburgh.
 Contact.